How To Fix It

 The breaker will sense that the stove is drawing far too much electricity and trip as a way of protecting the stove from further damage.

-Simultaneously, a tripping breaker also prevents fires and injuries like electrocution.
+Simultaneously, a tripping breaker also prevents fires and injuries like electric shock.

 How to fix: Fixing damaged wiring can be time-consuming.
 First, you must disconnect any power or gas connections to the stove.